 In addition, the following diet and lifestyle considerations should be noted:

 A high vitamin C intake.
-A meta-analysis of randomized controlled trials found that vitamin C supplements (median dosage 500 mg/d) significantly reduce uric acid levels.
+A meta-analysis of randomized controlled trials found that vitamin C supplements (median dosage 500 mg/d) significantly reduce uric acid levels by aiding renal excretion.
 In the Health Professionals Follow-Up Study, the risk for gout decreased in a linear fashion with supplemental vitamin C intakes of 500-999 mg/d, 1000-499 mg/d, and 1500 mg/d or more, compared with men whose intakes were 250 mg/d or less.

 Low-purine diet recommended.

 Elimination of beverages or food items sweetened with high fructose corn syrup.